• Skip to main content

 A stud finder is an electronic device specially created for scanning concrete walls and locating metallic objects, such as nails, bolts, pipes, hidden beneath the wall.

-The following article explains a very simple two-transistor metal detector that you can assemble in an afternoon or two and have fun with using for hours at a stretch.
+In the following post I have explained a very simple two-transistor metal detector that you can assemble in an afternoon or two and have fun with using for hours at a stretch.

 The circuit shown below possibly will not find you a mine of gold, or any other treasure for example.